Fermented red cabbage

 Why bother to ferment things?
 Those little microbes are excellent for your gut/biome health.
 It's also an excellent way of preserving things you don't eat a lot of (I'm hard pressed to finish even a small red cabbage on my own).

 Why red cabbage?
 Red cabbage is an "indicator" like litmus paper, turning bluer in an alkaline environment, and pinker in an acid one.
-As such, it is a great vegetable for a beginner to start off with as it gives you visual proof of what is happening.
+As such, it is a great vegetable for a beginner to start off with as it gives you visual proof of what is happening, but feel free to use a white cabbage if you prefer.

 What does it taste like?
 Like tangy cabbage, and delicious, sometimes faintly nutty.